 The JdbcInterface wrapper is always usable when Java is present on your machine.
 Binary distributions have this wrapper already compiled as a JdbcInterface.jar file installed in the plugin directory whose path is automatically included in the class path of the JVM.
-Recent versions also add a JavaWrappers.jar that contains all wrappers, including those used by the MONGO table type.
+Recent versions also add a JavaWrappers.jar that contains all these wrappers.
 Therefore, there is no need to worry about their path.